moliver28/research-handbook/content/job-families/security/security-operations.md

 ### Staff Security Operations Engineer

-This position reports to the [Manager, Security Incident Response Team](#manager-security-operations).
+This position reports to the [Manager, Security Operations](#manager-security-operations).

 #### Staff Security Operations Engineer Job Grade

-The Staff Security Incident Response Team Engineer is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Staff Security Operations Engineer is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Staff Security Operations Engineer Responsibilities

 - Extends Senior Security Incident Response Engineer responsibilities, plus;
-- SME in incident response, mentoring and training other members of the Security Incident Response Team
+- SME in incident response, mentoring and training other members of Security Operations
 - Participate in the Security Incident Manager on-call rotation
 - Lead the design, evaluation, implementation and deployment of new security technologies
 - Maintain knowledge of emerging threats, security technologies and academic research for application in the protection of the organization and GitLab.com